Isolateral Chest Press Strength Standards Calculator

-For Isolateral Chest Press, Novice starts at 0.58x bodyweight for men and 0.34x for women, while Elite starts at 1.4x bodyweight for men and 0.92x for women.
+Under strict Isolateral Chest Press strength standards, Novice starts around 0.58x bodyweight for men and 0.34x for women, while Elite starts around 1.4x for men and 0.92x for women.

 Understanding Your Isolateral Chest Press Strength Score